axelelettronica/sme-rn2483-library/README.md

 This is a library for the Microchip RN2483 loRaWAN component.

-Microchip’s RN2483 Low-Power Long Range LoRa Technology Transceiver module provides an easy to use, low-power solution for long range wireless data transmission.
+Microchipâ€™s RN2483 Low-Power Long Range LoRa Technology Transceiver module provides an easy to use, low-power solution for long range wireless data transmission.
 The advanced command interface offers rapid time to market.
 The RN2483 module complies with the LoRaWAN Class A protocol specifications.